 What is this “give” that makes ash so desirable to use for making spindles and legs?
 It’s known as tensile strength or the elasticity of the material.
 Every piece of wood, metal, glue, fiber, and even our own hair has tensile strength.
 It is the measure of how much pressure or stress can be placed on any one element before it breaks.

-Tensile strength is the maximum stress or force a material can withstand while being stretched, pulled, or absorb before breaking.
-Ash is an optimum choice for furniture makers to use for legs and spindles, as it can be manipulated and bent while still maintaining its strength.
-In addition, ash is not as heavy as other hardwoods making it perfect for creating a chair that is built to withstand everyday use that is not cumbersome.
+Tensile strength is the maximum stress or force a material can withstand while being stretched, pulled, or absorbed before breaking.
+Ash is an optimum choice for furniture makers to use for legs and spindles, as it can be manipulated and bent while maintaining its strength.
+In addition, ash is not as heavy as other hardwoods, making it perfect for creating a chair that is built to withstand everyday use that is not cumbersome.

 Characteristics of Ash

 Ash or Fraxinus is in the same family as the olive and lilac tree.
 Named for its spear-shaped leaves, the ash tree has over a dozen varieties that grow throughout the Eastern United States and Canada, the most common being green or white.

 Light in color, it is often difficult to see where the sapwood (the outermost part of the tree) and heartwood ( the innermost part of the tree) begin.
 Over time, the creamy color of ash will age into a dark golden hue.

 Ash is considered a “hardwood,” as are the cherry and walnut we use in our furniture.
 However, the term “strength” or “hardness” of wood is incredibly ambiguous.
 That is to say; there is more than one way of determining the strength of the wood and its application.